Separation of Variables for a flux tube with an end: Baxter equation

 such that it goes to the identity matrix as the gauge parameter is sent to infinity, $\bar{w}_j \to \infty$.
 The calculation of the elements of $ \mathbb{L}^\prime_j$ is simplified making use of the lower-triangular factorization of the Lax operator,

-Instead of listing explicit elements, let us demonstrate their action on the function $Y_u$ introduce in the previous section.
+Instead of listing explicit elements, let us demonstrate their action on the function $Y_u$ introduced in the previous section.
 In fact, it was introduced as a function that is annihilated by $[\mathbb{L}^\prime_j (u, s)]_{12}$, such that

 Relying on the first line in Eq.\ \re{OpenMonodromy}, we find that the elements of the open spin chain monodromy matrix depend only on the gauge parameter $\bar{w}_0$.
-Since we will focus for obvious reasons on the $B$-element, let us introduce a two spectral-parameter function in particular,
+Since we focus, for obvious reasons, on the $B$-element, let us introduce a two spectral-parameter function in particular,

 such that

 This is a crucial property which we will explore in our subsequent derivation.

 Now, we introduce an auxiliary function